superhero1/ffritz/README-APP.md

 	- Enable/disable a service at startup
 - ffservice edit _servicename_
 	- Edit the service script in $NVRAM/etc/init.d.
-	  If it was a symlink, the link will be "broken".
+	  If it was a symlink, the link will be broken.
-- ffservice purge
+- ffservice purge _servicename_
 	- Restore symlink to original service script, if it existed.
 	- The old, modified file is backed up in init.d . prefix.
 - ffservice config _servicename_